Here is the problem stated very simply — some pictures have poor distributions of brightness values.

 As a simple solution, we can apply histogram equalization independently to small regions of the image.
 Most small regions will be very self-similar.
 If the image is made up of discrete regions, most small regions will lie entirely within one or the other region.
 If the image has more gradual large-scale variation, most small regions will contain only a small portion of the large-scale variation.

 I have written software to remap each pixel based on the histogram of the circular region centered at that pixel.
-As a quick preview of the results, first look at the original snow scene, global histogram equalization, and then histogram equalization performed uniquely for each pixel based on its circular region with radii of 100, 50, and 25 pixels:
+Now let's see the result of histogram equalization performed uniquely for each pixel based on its circular neighborhood with radii of 320, 160, 80, 40, 20 and 10 pixels, and the resulting image downsampled by 50%.
+The wire staples are about 7 to 8 pixels wide in the original image.

 The JPEG artifacts in the sky become more pronounced as the equalization radius decreases.
 So, lesson learned, capture low-light images in "raw" mode and do not let the camera introduce distracting artifacts caused by lossy JPEG compression.